Danielle-Respes/Threat-Hunting-Scenario-TOR/README.md

 - Kusto Query Language (KQL)
 - Tor Browser

 ## Scenario

-The Technology Department noticed anomalies in the district's web traffic logs, showing encrypted traffic bypassing our standard content filters.
-Anonymous reports suggested that a student on a high school computer lab device was using a portable TOR browser to bypass network security controls to access restricted sites.
+The Technology Department identified unauthorized, encrypted web traffic anomalies bypassing standard network content filters.
+Internal investigations indicated that a student utilized a portable TOR browser on a high school computer lab endpoint to circumvent district network security controls and access restricted domains.

-The goal of this hunt is to detect unauthorized TOR installation and execution across the district's fleet, analyze the security incident, and ensure network compliance with student data safety policies.
-If any TOR usage is discovered, the IT Director and Building Administration must be notified.
+The goal of this hunt is to detect unauthorized TOR installation and execution across the enterprise fleet, analyze the security incident lifecycle, and ensure regulatory compliance with student data safety policies.
+If TOR deployment is confirmed, findings must be immediately escalated to the IT Director and Building Administration.

 ### High-Level TOR-Related IoC Discovery Plan